R-kill-9/HTB-Notes/Privilege Escalation/Privilege Escalation Tools  Windows.md

 # psexec.py <a name="pspy"></a>

-- psexec.py is a tool from impacket that allows us to obtain a shell as an administrator.
+**psexec.py** is a tool that allows you to remotely execute processes on other systems over a network.

 ````bash
 python3 psexec.py administrator@{TARGET_IP}